 - Manager: £55 – 71k

-As soon as you go outside the top 6 firms, you will see a more discernible difference between salaries between the Mid Tier and the Big 4.
+From my findings, it is fair to say that – as soon as you go outside the top 6 firms, you will see a more discernible difference between salaries between the Mid Tier and the Big 4.
+When you’re just looking at top Mid Tier vs Big 4, the salaries aren’t actually that different at all.

 Does a Big 4 firm feel more corporate?